 Our three specialist frontline services are:

-Currently open 6 days a week, our Helpline provides specialist, confidential, non-judgemental listening and emotional support.
-Women and girls of any age affected by sexual violence and abuse of any kind, and at any time, can contact us via telephone, text (SMS), email or meet face-to-face with trained volunteers.
+Currently open 5 days a week including Sundays, our Helpline provides specialist, confidential, non-judgemental listening and emotional support.
+Women and girls of any age affected by sexual violence and abuse of any kind, and at any time, can contact us via telephone, text (SMS) and email with trained volunteers.

 SARSVL’s Advocacy Service works with women who have been affected by sexual violence or abuse at any time in their lives.
 Our trained Independent Sexual Violence Advocates (ISVAs) offer specialist information and advocacy to women around reporting to the police and support throughout the criminal justice process and beyond.
 Our ISVAs provide emotional and practical support to women aged 16+ both within and outside of the Criminal Justice System, empowering and helping them to regain control of their lives, make informed choices and access other support and services they may need.
 The service is independent, free and confidential to women regardless of whether or not they've reported to the police.

 Our Counselling Service offers specialist one-to-one long-term counselling, pre-trial therapy for women going through the criminal justice system, short-term counselling with a focus on self-care, psychoeducation and stabilisation, and wellbeing sessions.
 We also offer Complementary Therapies (reflexology, aromatherapy and massage), Art Therapy and run a peer support group for women who have completed engagement with our Counselling Service.

 Leeds Metropolitan area